Tibz-Dankan/tibz-dankan/README.md

 👋 Hi there,

-Meet Dankan, a fullstack developer based in Uganda with expertise in ReactJS and NodeJS.
+I'm Dankan, a fullstack developer based in Uganda with expertise in ReactJS and NodeJS.
 Always looking to push the boundaries and learn more, am currently diving into the world of distributed systems.

 ---